If you’re looking to buy, trade, or sell a used RV, you may wonder if there’s a Kelley Blue Book for used RV values to help you get the best price.

 - Park Models

-The NADA is an excellent starting point to determine RV value, but there are many other factors that play a role in a final selling or buying price, so stick around to find out more!
+The NADA is an excellent starting point to determine RV value, but many other factors play a role in a final selling or buying price, so stick around to find out more.

 How to Determine RV Value